National Institutes Of Health Launching Study To See If COVID Vaccines Cause Menstrual Cycle Side Effects

 “COVID is really bad.
 It makes people very sick.
 And having a couple of months of cramping or spotting for me, personally, is totally worth the protection,” Dr. Lee said.

-She is also looking to expand her survey into a formal study.MORE NEWS: Attention, Floridians!
-These New Laws Will Hit The Books On Friday
+She is also looking to expand her survey into a formal study.MORE NEWS: YouTube Now Banning All False Claims About Medically Proven Vaccinations

 Researchers in the U.K. are also planning to study the possible connection after almost 30,000 reports of monthly changes.